LEE-HYUNSANG/UPBIT_ML/README.md

 ```

 ## Secrets configuration
-All API keys and tokens are read from `config/secrets.json`.
-Create the file before starting the server.
+Copy `config/secrets.json.example` to `config/secrets.json` and fill in your keys
-This path is included in `.gitignore` so your real keys stay private:
+before starting the server.
+This path is included in `.gitignore` so your real keys
+stay private:

 ```json
 {